ComposableFi/composable/code/xcvm/SPEC.md

 ### Router

-Each program arriving through the `Gateway` is passed to the `Router`, which receives the provided `Assets` as well as instantiates an interpreter instance.
-The router then transfers funds to the interpreter instance.
+Each program arriving through the `Gateway` is passed to the `Router`, which receives the provided `Assets` as well as instantiates an `Interpreter` instance.
+The router then transfers funds to the `Interpreter` instance.

-Subsequent calls by the same caller will not result in an instantiation, but instead in a re-use of the interpreter instance.
-This allows foreign callers to maintain state across different protocols, such as managing LP positions.
+Subsequent calls by the same Origin will not result in an instantiation, but instead in a re-use of the `Interpreter` instance.
+This allows foreign Origins to maintain state across different protocols, such as managing LP positions.

 If no interpreter instance has been created for a given caller, the call to the router must either come from the `IBC`, `XCM`, `OTP` with `Deterministic` security, or a local origin.
 After the instance has been created, it can be configured to accept other origins by the caller.